OfficeDev/Office-Add-in-samples/Samples/hello-world/powerpoint-hello-world/README.md

 ## Features

-- Display hello world in Excel.
+- Display hello world in PowerPoint.
 - Learn fundamentals of the manifest.
 - Learn how to initialize the Office JavaScript API library.
 - Interact with document content through Office JavaScript APIs.

 ## Applies to

-- Excel on Windows, Mac, and in a browser.
+- PowerPoint on Windows, Mac, and in a browser.

 ## Prerequisites